Basic styling

 #set page(width: 15cm, margin: (left: 4cm, right: 4cm))

-Okay, that was great, but using functions everywhere,
+That was great, but using functions everywhere, especially

-That's way Typst has _rules_.
+That's why Typst has _rules_.
 No, not for you, for the document.

 #set par(justify: true)